 Offering to the Spiritual Guide (OSG)

 Held on 10th and 25th day each month.
-Check calendar for times
+Check the calendar for times

 Powa – Prayers for the recently deceased